cormullion/Astro.jl/README.md

-# Astro - astronomy formulas and some time/date code
+# Astro - astronomy formulas and some time/date code in Julia

 Here are some astronomy-related formulas.
-It consists of some of Jan Meeus' astronomical formulas, coded in Julia as a kind of learning exercise...
+It consists of some of Jan Meeus' astronomical formulas, coded up in Julia as a learning exercise...

 ## Status